Decathlon/decavision/docs/_build/html/_sources/data_example.rst.txt

 You need to use this code once for your train, val (and test folders if you have one).
 This will delete the old records in the folders and create a csv file with the names of your classes.

+The images are not resized by default because different models use different sizes during training.
+There is an option to specify a target size if desired.